How to be a Viking

 Summary

-The very first book in the HOW TO TRAIN YOUR DRAGON series, the inspiration for Cressida Cowell’s best-selling novels and the Dreamworks feature film!
+The first HOW TO TRAIN YOUR DRAGON book ever, and the inspiration for Cressida Cowell’s best-selling fiction books that is now a Dreamworks feature film.

-So begins the story of Hiccup, a little Viking who just doesn’t fit in.
-Unlike his father, Stoick the Vast, Hiccup is small, thoughtful, polite, and afraid of almost everything – especially his first voyage at sea.
-But go he must…
+So begins Cressida Cowell’s stories about a little Viking who cannot fit in.
+Unlike his dad, Stoick the Vast, Hiccup is tiny, thoughtful and polite and scared of almost everything - especially of going to sea for the very first time.
+But go he must… So who will save the day when everything goes wrong aboard ship and all the big Vikin…

 Book Details